zagroubi/zagroubi/README.md

 #### **Hi there, I'm Alaa Zagrouba  👋**<br/><br/>
- I am an undergraduate computer engineering student at ISI/Bursa-Technical-University.
-I love learning about WEB!
-Also, I play CTFs, for fun :)
+Undergraduate Computer Engineering student at ISI/Bursa Technical University, passionate about web development and cybersecurity.
+I also enjoy competing in CTFs for fun! :)

-I do some web writeups too, if you want to check them out: https://medium.com/@zagrouba.alaa0101
+I do some web writeups too if you want to check them out: https://medium.com/@zagrouba.alaa0101

 - 🌱 I'm currently exploring cyber security and web development.
 - 🌟 I’m looking to collaborate on any web security project